microsoftgraph/uwp-csharp-connect-rest-sample/README.md

 2. Make sure that your Platform Target is set to x86 or x64.
 3. Press F5.
 4. After the app launches, press the **Copy** button in the menu on the bottom of the app.
 This will copy the redirect URI for the app to the clipboard.
+5. Store this value.
+You will use it when registering the app, as described in the following section.

-The redirectURI value will look something like this:
+The redirect URI value will look something like this:
 ```
 ms-appx-web://Microsoft.AAD.BrokerPlugIn/S-1-15-2-694665007-945573255-503870805-3898041910-4166806349-50292026-2305040851
 ```
-5. Store this value.
-You will use it when registering the app, as described in the following section.

 <a name="register"></a>